 Party/Charter Boat Facet of the SBBP Reinstated For 2015

 PCBTs will be required to submit daily logbooks of their striped bass catch and will also be required to provide weekly reports of striped bass bonus harvest in order to ensure the quota is not exceeded.
 To apply, download the application and submit to the Division with a copy of a Captain's license.

 REGULATIONS/CHANGES TO PROGRAM

-Under current striped bass recreational size limits set by the New Jersey Legislature, anglers can harvest two fish at 28 inches or greater per day.
-With a bonus permit, anglers can keep a third striper at 28 inches or greater.
+With a bonus permit, anglers can keep one fish 24 inches to less than 28 inches from September 1 to December 31.
+Please note the order of fish harvested does not matter (Bonus fish can be the 1st, 2nd, or 3rd fish).
 Visit the Marine section of the Regulations page to check current Federal and State possession and season regulations for striped bass fishing in your area.